peteroupc/MailLib/docs/PeterO.Text.ICharacterDecoder.md

     int ReadChar(
         PeterO.IByteReader input);

-Reads bytes from an input transform until a Unicode character is decoded or until the end of the stream is reached.
+Reads bytes from an input transform until a Unicode character is decoded or until the end of the stream is reached.If this method returns -2, indicating an error, the caller of this method can take one of a variety of actions to handle the error.
+For example, it can output a replacement code point instead, or it can throw an exception.
+In some cases, where the error won't cause data loss or a security problem, the caller can also ignore the decoder error.

 <b>Parameters:</b>